-The Micro Focus Fortify Static Code Analyzer scan starts.
+The Fortify Static Code Analyzer scan starts.
 The progress bar at the bottom of the window displays the progress of events during the scan.
-After the scan is completed, the Fortify Analysis Plugin saves the resulting FPR.
+After the scan is completed, the Fortify Analysis Plugin saves the resulting Fortify Project Results (FPR) file.
+By default, the analysis results are saved in the source project folder.
+You can specify a different output location prior to a scan (see "Specifying Additional Fortify Static Code Analyzer Options" on page 17).